Hospice to hold volunteer training

 Volunteers are a vital part of the Hospice Care Team.
 They reflect the faces of caring that is in our community.
 By sharing their time, energy, and talents, volunteers positively impact the lives of those in need.
 Thank you!

-Carlson named 2021 "Hospice Volunteer of the Year"
+Hawley named 2022 "Hospice Volunteer of the Year"

-Carlson was honored virtually at the Hospice and Palliative Care Association of Iowa Fall Conference.
+Hawley will be honored at the Hospice and Palliative Care Association of Iowa Fall Conference in West Des Moines on Wednesday, November 2.